islamyouniss/jsonify-excel/README.md

 ## References

-For XML parsing [`xmldom`](https://github.com/jindw/xmldom) and [`xpath`](https://github.com/goto100/xpath) are used.

-Writing `*.xlsx` files has been copy-pasted from [`zipcelx`](https://medium.com/@Nopziiemoo/create-excel-files-using-javascript-without-all-the-fuss-2c4aa5377813) package.
+Uses [`xmldom`](https://github.com/jindw/xmldom) for parsing XML.

 ## GitHub

-On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (and all my libraries) without any notice.
-I opened a support ticked but they didn't answer.
-Because of that, I had to move all my libraries to [GitLab](https://gitlab.com/catamphetamine).
+On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (erasing all my repos, issues and comments, even in my employer's private repos) without any notice or explanation.
+Because of that, all source codes had to be promptly moved to GitLab.
+The [GitHub repo](https://github.com/catamphetamine/read-excel-file) is now only used as a backup (you can star the repo there too), and the primary repo is now the [GitLab one](https://gitlab.com/catamphetamine/read-excel-file).
+Issues can be reported in any repo.

 ## License